 - Hethpool to the Scottish border fence.
 8 miles.
 Moderate.

 The first three routes are currently available on Viewranger.
+Maps on this post are courtesy of Viewranger and Ordnance Survey ©.

 Best hill-fort: Wooler common to Yeavering Bell Hill Fort walk (Linear – 7 miles / 11km – Moderate)